Eight-Mansions/linda-cubed-again/README.md

 Notes from Esper: Just drag and drop the ISO (bin) file onto "Drag and drop ISO on me.bat".
 This will automatically patch the game for you.

+This patch works with both Linda Cubed Again and Linda Cubed Again (Rev 1)

 # 06. Patch Notes/Warnings
 1. For one, the game doesn’t work well on older emulators, but works well on Duckstation and BizHawk, et cetera.